 - 1. Provide general background information regarding your company or organization, including a summary of any previous experience that is relevant to this RFI.
 Indicate if you are a consultant, manufacturer, reseller, integrator, or developer and what industry you do work in. - 2.
-What is your Company's experience in reviewing the classification and compensation systems of a heavily unionized, large public sector employer?
-This response should include a description of whether the review was targeted to select occupations or involved the entire workforce; and the cost of the review. - 3.
-What tool(s) would your company use to implement a statistically based, quantitative job evaluation system to administer a public sector employer's compensation plan?
+What is your Company's experience in providing tools for evaluating positions in a heavily unionized, large public sector employer?
+This response should include a description of whether the tool was for select occupations or the entire workforce. - 3.
+What tool(s) can your company provide to implement a job evaluation system to administer a public sector employer's job architecture?
 This response should include an explanation on: - a.
-If the tools can accept input directly from an electronic job content questionnaire filled out by employees? - b.
-If the tools can be used to evaluate a single position for reclassification to a different title or raise its salary grade while keeping it in the same title? - 4.
-How could the job evaluation system be customized to reflect compensation factors important to the state? - 5.
-What are the approximate costs associated with using your job evaluation tool, including maintenance and license? - 6.
+If the tool(s) can accept input on job information gathered from employees. - b.
+If the tool(s) can be used to evaluate a single position for reclassification to a different title or raise its salary grade while keeping it in the same title. - 4.
+Would configuration or customization be needed to tailor your product to meet our requirements?
+If so, how much configuration or customization? - 5.
+How could the job evaluation system be customized to reflect compensation factors important to the state? - 6.
 Provide general information regarding training and support that would be necessary or beneficial to implement a job evaluation system. - 7.
-What type of training is offered for users of your job evaluation system including approximate costs and time associated with the training?
-Is training provided in person or through another methodology? - Provide information and ideas on how a project (implementation) described in this RFI could be accomplished at maximum effectiveness and minimal cost to the state.
+What type of training is offered for users of your job evaluation system including time associated with the training?
+Is training provided in person or through another methodology? - 8.
+Provide information and ideas on how a project (implementation) described in this RFI could be accomplished at maximum effectiveness and minimal customization to the state. - 9.
+Explain the potential methods that could be used to review pay equity for job titles traditionally dominated by females and minorities; and to determine needed adjustments for work of comparable value for the state's 140,000 workforce.
+Your response should explain if your company has conducted such a review for a large, heavily unionized public employer and if so, how long did it take. - 10.
+Describe potential issues or concerns that should be considered in the development and implementation of a job evaluation system.
+This response may include strength and weakness comparisons of potential solutions from the respondent's point of view.